apache/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

 .. type:: TSMutex

-.. type:: TSParseResult

-   This set of enums are possible values returned by :func:`TSHttpHdrParseReq` and :func:`TSHttpHdrParseResp`.

 .. type:: TSPluginRegistrationInfo

    The following struct is used by :func:`TSPluginRegister`.

    It stores registration information about the plugin.

-.. type:: TSRecordDataType

-   An enumeration that specifies the type of a value in an internal data structure that is accessible via the API.

 .. type:: TSRemapInterface

 .. type:: TSRemapRequestInfo

-.. type:: TSReturnCode

-   An indicator of the results of an API call.
-A value of :const:`TS_SUCCESS` means the call was successful.
-Any other value indicates a failure and is specific to the API call.

-.. type:: TSSDKVersion

-   Starting 2.0, SDK now follows same versioning as Traffic Server.

-.. type:: TSServerState

 .. type:: TSTextLogObject